University of Sheffield: Museums and collections

 The Henry Clifton Sorby Collection contains glass lantern slides of marine organisms prepared and donated by Henry Clifton Sorby in the 1900s.
 Sorby was president of Firth College after the death of Mark Firth, vice-president of the University College of Sheffield, and a member of the Council of the University of Sheffield.
 His broad interests included marine biology, and he had developed a technique for preparing and mounting invertebrate marine animals onto slides.
 The specimens were cleared and stained so that enabling projection onto a screen for viewing.
 The glass lantern slides are now held in the Department Animal and Plant Sciences.

-The Sheffield Herbarium is also operated by the Department Animal and Plant Sciences, with a collection of preserved plant specimens collected in the late 19th century and early to mid 20th century.
-The collection is mainly from the British Isles and Europe focusing on tracheophytes, bryophytes, charophytes and fungi.
-Many of the micro-fungi specimens are from the collection of mycologist and Sheffield alumnus John Webster.

 The National Fairground and Circus Archive (NFCA) is a living archive that collects material from the fairground, circus and the allied entertainment industries.
 NFCA was in 1994 developed out of the PhD research by Vanessa Toulmin, who was later director of the archive from its inception until 2016.
 With its own Reading Room situated in Western Bank Library, the archive holds 150,000 photographs, 4,000 books and journals, together with over 20,000 items of printed and video ephemera.
 Major collections include the Shufflebottom Family Collection, the John Bramwell Taylor Collection, the Malcolm Airey Collection and the John Turner Collection.

-Flagship institutes

-Sheffield has four research institutes.
-Launched in 2019, the institutes focus on clean energy generation, sustainable food, health improvement and quality of life.
-The Energy Institute is one of the largest energy research centres in Europe.
-It has over 300 researchers working on energy-related problems, including improving energy efficiency and developing ways to achieve clean growth.
-The Neuroscience Institute works on the prevention, diagnosis and treatment of neurological disorders.
-This includes the exploration of artificial intelligence applications in healthcare for diagnosing Alzheimer's disease and improving prognosis.
-The Healthy Lifespan Institute researches multimorbidity and slowing down the ageing process.
-The Institute for Sustainable Food studies food security and environmental sustainability.
+Research centres

+Sheffield has 11 cross-faculty university research centres, established based on defined criteria and periodically reviewed.

+The university has over 180 specialised research centres or institutes.
+The National Epitaxy Facility at Sheffield is leading the semiconductor research & development in collaboration with The University of Cambridge and University College London.
+At the £12.5 million UK Centre for Heterogeneous Integrated MicroElectronic and Semiconductor Systems (CHIMES²), Sheffield brings together researchers from the Universities of Cambridge, Oxford, Queen’s University Belfast, Strathclyde, Edinburgh, Newcastle, King’s College London, Manchester, and the Science and Technology Facilities Council (STFC) to design the next generation of advanced electronic systems and support UK Semiconductor Strategy.